ordabayev/global-fit/README.md

 Download and save globalfit.py, laplace.py and data.csv files in your working directory.
 File 'data.csv' is given as an example (UvrD translocation on ssDNA with 7 different lengths).
 Save your own data in csv file in the working directory.

 Open python console in the working directory.
-Import globalfit.py running:
+Import globalfit.py by running:
 >`from globalfit import *`

-Start fitting model:
+Create a fitting model:
 >`mymodel = GlobalFit()`

 Plot the data: